czajkowskis/movie_recommendation_system/README.md

 bash setup.sh
 ```

-You can also run the command present in the script youreself instead:
+You can also run the commands present in the script youreself instead:

 ```bash
 pip install -r requirements.txt